East-Germany: EXAKTA: 1950-1973 and Exa 1951-1987:

 The last in the proud Exakta row was introduced in 1969 and produced till 1973.
 The RTL 1000 was a close to copy of the Praktica L, but with an interchangeable prism and a special self timer.
 But as a whole, the last Exakta was built on a Praktica house

 more than the typical Exakta.
 Therefore some will say this was not a true Exakta, and rule it out as such.
 However, it had the Exakta mount, not the M42.

 Obviously more Praktica than Exakta, although there were some differences at the front.
+(See next photo).

 Weight: 647 grams.
 Size: 145x100x48 mm.